RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 Config Stream Position(Stream, OperationType, Position)
 where:
 Stream is the name of the stream to be processed.
-Operation is ‘CHARIN’, 'LINEIN', 'CHAROUT', or 'LINEOUT'.
+Operation is 'CHARIN', 'LINEIN', 'CHAROUT', or 'LINEOUT'.
 Position indicates where to position the stream.
 Semantics:
 If the operation is 'CHARIN' or 'CHAROUT' then Position is a character position, otherwise Position is